Stencyl/stencylpedia/chapter-4/customizing-actors.md

 #### Walkthrough

 > **Note:** As always, these explanations are for learning purposes.
-You’ll need to tweak the approach to fit your game's needs.
+You'll need to tweak the approach to fit your game's needs.

 1. Download the [Customizing Actors](http://static.stencyl.com/pedia2/ch4/customize/Switches.stencyl) project.
 Import it using **File > Import Game...** and open it up.